View the Art and Art History Faculty.

 The Department of Art and Art History offers two programs: Studio Art and Art History.

-The Studio Art program offers courses in drawing, painting, sculpture, ceramics, printmaking, and architecture within the context of a liberal arts education.
+The Studio Art program offers courses in drawing, painting, photography, sculpture, ceramics, printmaking, and architecture within the context of a liberal arts education.
 The program aims at developing greater visual awareness through a rigorously structured educational experience based on intensive studio training.
 All course offerings, from beginning to advanced, emphasize working from observation to provide a common language and firm visual foundation.
 At more advanced levels, students develop a more personal sensitivity to visual modes, leading to an informed and specific artistic voice.

 Programs and Course Descriptions